 UX Designer or a dedicated UX Writer?

-Short answer: somebody who is dedicated to solve all the aforementioned challenges and many more.
+Short answer: somebody who is dedicated to solving all the aforementioned challenges and many more.

-Yes, all the paragraphs above were aiming to skip the best-practices of good microcopy (as many have done it before) and lift up the UX Designers (no irony here) and the value of the UX writing skillset.
+Yes, all the paragraphs above were aimed to skip the best practices of good microcopy (as many have done it before) and lift up the UX Designers (no irony here) and the value of the UX writing skillset.

 Who is a UX Writer after all?